 Sometimes parental exclusion may be the sign of more longstanding and deep seated problems in relationships and attachments, perhaps involving strong feelings around step parents, and mediation may not be appropriate.

 Where parents agree to the return of a young person but the young person refuses, the young person would no longer be homeless and should return home unless there are other welfare considerations to take into account.
 The young person's refusal should be discussed with the parents with a view to reaching agreement about the way forward.
 It may be appropriate to give the young person a clear message that they must return home with other options closed down.
 In some cases, however, closing down options may cause the young person to put themselves at risk through self harm, running away or becoming involved in sexual exploitation – in these cases, welfare considerations may indicate alternate action.

 5.5 Young People Fleeing Violence and Forced Marriage

 Homelessness can result from domestic violence or external threats of violence from outside home, including forced marriage and honour based violence.
 Domestic violence can be an issue between 16 and 17 year olds living together in intimate relationships.
 Forced marriage is a form of domestic violence.
-Inter agency advice and procedures about young people under 18 at risk of harm from domestic abuse, so called honour based violence and Force Marriage can be found in the West Yorkshire Consortium Safeguarding Procedures.
+Inter agency advice and procedures about young people under 18 at risk of harm from domestic abuse, so called honour based violence and Force Marriage can be found in the West Yorkshire Consortium Safeguarding and Child Protection Procedures.

 Where there are reasonable grounds to suspect that a young person is suffering or, likely to suffer, significant harm (whether from within the parental home or due to other circumstances), there is duty under S.47 of the Children Act for Children's Services to make such enquiries as it considers necessary to decide whether it should take any action to safeguard or promote the young person's welfare.